|From CrossFit Top 10|

 - Casting Seam – If it is a poor quality bell the casting seam will tear up your hands

-- Finish of bell – If it is epoxy coated it will chip like crazy.
+- The finish of bell – If it is epoxy coated it will chip like crazy.
 Look for naked, baked paint and/or hammertone painted bells.
 These have the right feel

 6) Medicine Ball – Dynamax reigns king in this arena.
 Here are some things to consider:

 - Fight Gone Bad sizing – 20 & 14LB are the sizes used for the CrossFit RX

 - For gym use, we recommend purchasing lighter med balls for mixed use.

 - For Slamming the d-ball is the ball of choice – The manufacturer does a relatively good job warrantying them even though no one has been able to make a slam proof med ball